Should I use Transfast for money transfers?

 On the other hand, the business has been functioning for almost 30 years now (though less than 10 years in its newest format), and its trading volumes are estimated to be quite large.

-To summarize, we deem Transfast as a reliable company, which is truly trying to improve the world’s inequality by creating an immigrant-friendly product, that hasn’t had breakthrough yet.
+To summarize, we deem Transfast as a reliable company, which is truly trying to improve the world’s inequality by creating an immigrant-friendly product, that hasn’t had a breakthrough yet.

 The problem begins when we inspect the number of complaints in comparison with the number of good reviews.
-There are more than 200 negative comments which could be somewhat of an alarming sign.
+There are more than 300 negative comments which could be somewhat of an alarming sign.
 Another alarming sign is the fact that recently there are more negative comments than positive comments on the page.

-Cancelled transfers that didn’t go through
+- Cancelled transfers that didn’t go through

-Promotional rate promised by not applied
+- Promotional rate promised but not applied

-Poor client service
+- Poor client service

-Very slow arrival times (8 days in some cases)
+- Very slow arrival times (8 days in some cases)

 Although generally there are a lot more people who were content with their transfer than those who weren’t, complaints are always louder than compliments.
 It’s hard to ignore the unfortunate chain of events some clients had to bear, sometimes for no particular reason.
-The Transfast staff is quick to respond to each comment, and in some cases, all they have to do is apologize…. which indicates they acknowledge their wrongdoing.
+The Transfast staff are quick to respond to each comment, and in some cases, all they have to do is apologise…. which indicates they acknowledge their wrongdoing.